jdgabbard/G80-S-V1/README.md

 The G80-S Micro SBC.
 The first computer I designed, and what led to many projects afterwards.
 This computer has been the basis for many other computers that I have designed over the years.
 And after quite a bit of consideration, I have decided to open source the design files for the world to use/abuse.

 The source code for the firmware can be found here: https://github.com/jdgabbard/z80-G-DOS

+Or, you can download one of the previous versions from my website's download page: http://retrodepot.net/?page_id=510